MortalROs/Remote-Lamps/README.md

 # Remote Lamps
  Control lamps remote with raspberry.
- This script use websocket for control.
+ This script use websockets for control.